KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 ### technique.uniforms

-A dictionary object of `technique.uniform` objects.
+A dictionary object of [`Uniform`](#reference-uniform) objects.
 Each object defines a uniform input with a type and an optional semantic and value.

 * **Type**: `object`
 * **Required**: No, default: `{}`